A new ally for tourism! A flexible tour of Okayama City with " ECYC "

 Okayama Smile Hall, which was also used as a filming location for the movie

-"If My Favorite Idol Came to Budokan, I'd Die" filming locations in Okayama | Okayama Tourism WEB
+"If My Favorite Idol Made It to Budokan, I'd Die" Filming Locations in Okayama| Okayama Tourism Web

-Okayama Prefectural Office: the first government building designed by Kunio Maekawa
+Okayama Prefectural Office, the first government building designed by Kunio Maekawa

-The Okayama Prefectural Office was the first government building designed by Kunio Maekawa, who worked for the world-famous architect Le Corbusier.
+The Okayama Prefectural Office was the first government building designed by Kunio Maekawa, who worked for the world-renowned architect Le Corbusier.
 The wall panels have creases to give them character, making them look like chocolate bars.

 Okayama Castle's Uchigemamon Gate and Meinbashi Bridge

-The charm of Okayama Castle's Tsukimi Tower
+The charm of Okayama Castle Tsukimi Tower

 ECYC's service #1: Photo service